West Virginia in the American Civil War: Military events

 Union strategy for the region was to protect the vital B&O Railroad and also attack eastward into the Shenandoah Valley and southwestern Virginia.
 This latter goal proved impossible, due to the poor roads across mountainous terrain.

 The B&O passed across the lower (northern) end of the Shenandoah, east of the Alleghenies.
 This area was therefore occupied by Union troops for nearly all of the war, and was a scene of frequent combat.

 Harpers Ferry was the site of a major U.S. Army arsenal, and was taken by Confederates in the opening days of the war, and again during the Maryland Campaign of 1862.
 During the Maryland Campaign it was a route of invasion and retreat for the Army of Northern Virginia; the campaign concluded there with the Battle of Shepherdstown.

 Soldiers from West Virginia served on both sides in the war.
 Because those in Confederate service were in "Virginia" regiments, the number of West Virginians who joined the Confederate States Army can only be roughly estimated.
 However, it is generally accepted that a clear majority of men under arms from the West Virginian counties on the new 1863 state border enlisted and fought with the Confederate forces.

-Conversely, most soldiers from the state's more northerly countries enlisted in the Union Army.
+Conversely, most soldiers from the state's more northerly counties enlisted in the Union Army.
 The men in Union service were also in "Virginia" regiments until statehood, when several Unionist "Virginia" regiments were redesignated "West Virginia" regiments.
 Among these were the 7th West Virginia Infantry, famed for actions at Antietam and Gettysburg, and the 3rd West Virginia Cavalry, which also fought at Gettysburg.

 On the Confederate side, Albert G. Jenkins, a former U.S. Representative, recruited a brigade of cavalry in western Virginia, which he led until his death in May 1864.
 Other western Virginians served under Brig.
 Gen. John Imboden and in the Stonewall Brigade under Brig.
 Gen. James A. Walker.